Typing software and font

 |

-KAZ Typing Tutor - SEN/Dyslexia |
+KAZ typing tutor - SEN/Dyslexia |

 If you have dyslexia, KAZ may be a better option.
 KAZ has been developed with the Dyslexic Research Trust.
 It offers a Preference Screen with choices of,